mendix/mendix-framework-styling/README.md

 #### Setup Scout

-Add you Mendix project in Scout and select the styles\lib folder as the input and output folder for the stylesheet directory.
+Add your Mendix project in Scout and select the styles\lib folder as the input and output folder for the stylesheet directory.
 Press play!

 #### Edit the SCSS files